 Also in the old days, pot was a Schedule 1 narcotic that could get you prison time just for having some in your person.
 It’s still Schedule 1, but states are now starting to buck such antiquated federal laws and create their own.
 There are now 23 states that have legalized medical cannabis, while four of them have legalized the pot for recreational use as well.

-It wasn’t so long ago that gambling was a back-alley form of entertainment—a back room poker game, sports betting in the shadows, a numbers racket working out of otherwise-legitimate establishments.
 The feds and other authorities clamped down on gambling after World War II, but Nevada bucked the trend and gave rise to Las Vegas, which became just about the only place around where one could gamble openly in the U.S. Then, in 1977, New Jersey decided to legalize casino gambling Atlantic City, and a couple years later the Seminole Tribe opened the first reservation-based casino, and the floodgates opened.

 Now, legalized gambling is just about everywhere, and is even touted as a great way to support schools (see the New Mexico Lottery, among many state lotteries that funnel money into their educational programs).

 Alcohol, marijuana and gambling have certainly moved more into the mainstream, but smoking has gone the other way.
 Used to be, everybody smoked cigarettes wherever they wanted.
 I remember our family doctor making house calls in the 1960s, puffing his cigarette while checking us kids out, one at a time in our front room.

 Now, smoking has been regulated to the outdoors—and even there it’s restricted—due to the realization that second-hand smoke is also a health hazard.
 Technology has also become part of this issue, by giving people an alternative to the carcinogens being released through cigarette smoke for the vaporizing effect of e-cigarettes.